 Assessment of learning involves giving a value to student work related to the curriculum expectations at a given point in time (both at end of each stage and at the end of inquiry) and assigning a grade.

-Inquiry-based learning is “clearly weighted in favour of assessment for and as learning since these types of assessments are effective aids for deepening students’ understanding and encouraging student involvement in the learning and assessment process” 2.
+Inquiry-based learning is “clearly weighted in favour of assessment for and as learning since these types of assessments are effective aids for deepening students’ understanding and encouraging student involvement in the learning and assessment process” (The Laboratory School, 2011).

 Figure 6: Forms of Assessment in Inquiry-Based Learning